alicemengqi/site/_pages/about.md

 Hello!
 I am currently a Ph.D. candidate in the Department of Industrial Engineering and Operations Research (IEOR) at the University of California, Berkeley, advised by [Prof. Max Shen](https://shen.ieor.berkeley.edu).
 Previously, I received my Bachelor's degree in Physics from Tsinghua University in 2016.

 # Research Interest
 My research interest is mainly about data-driven decision making with uncertainty in operations management.
-I am seeking to provide both methodologies and practical solutions combining tools an concepts from optimization, machine learning and statistics.
+I am seeking to provide both methodologies and practical solutions combining tools and concepts from optimization, machine learning, and statistics.
 I have studied interconnected problems, focusing mostly on two themes: (i) prescriptive analysis that combines prediction and optimization and (ii) distributionally robust data-driven decisions.
 From an applications perspective, my research investigates practical problems in supply chain management and retail operations.
 As a part of it, I actively collaborate with industrial partners in e-commerce.

-* Interface of Operations Management and Machine Learning
+* The interface of Operations Management and Machine Learning
 * Supply Chain Management and Retail Operations
 * Data-driven Prescriptive Analysis
 * Distributionally Robust Optimization